-In February 2009 the Town Council established priorities, policies and goals and prepared "Vision 2020" establishing ten (10) priority statements against which all future development would be assessed.
+In February 2009 the Town Council established priorities, and prepared "Vision 2020", which established ten (10) priority statements against which all future development would be assessed.
 These statements are of particular importance relative to the General Plan and were incorporated into the comprehensive General Plan update.
-These are as follows:
+These priorities are as follows: